-Building an online presence accomplishes similar results starting with putting your clients on major review sites as well as niche-specific review sites.
+Building an online presence accomplishes similar results, starting with putting your clients on major review and niche-specific review sites.

 In fact, business pages on the major review sites have become microsites for businesses that manage them properly.
-Importantly, these sites have pertinent information for people who are looking to buy – information such as the address, phone number, and business hours.
+These sites have pertinent information for people who are looking to buy – information such as the address, phone number, and business hours.

 If this information is incorrect, you risk losing potential customers that have a high likelihood of buying, based on the fact they are looking at reviews.

 Your Clients’ Potential Customers Are Reading Reviews Before They Make a Decision